ibm-cloud-docs/vpc/instance_metadata_vpc_access_instance_metadata.md

 # Accessing metadata from an instance
 {: #imd-access-instance-metadata}

-Most often, you want to access metadata from a running instance and use it to bootstrap an instance.
-This topic describes the general procedure for enabling the metadata service, creating an instance identity access token, and accessing the metadata.
+Most often, you want to collect metadata from a running instance and use it to bootstrap another virtual server instance.
+Review this topic to understand the general procedure for enabling the metadata service, creating an instance identity access token, and accessing the metadata.
 {: shortdesc}

-## Before you begin
-{: #imd-prereq-byb-identities-procedure}

-1. Install the IBM Cloud CLI and the VPC CLI plug-in.
-For more information, see the [CLI prerequisites](/docs/vpc?topic=vpc-set-up-environment#cli-prerequisites-setup).

-1. Make sure that you [created an {{site.data.keyword.vpc_short}}](/docs/vpc?topic=vpc-creating-vpc-resources-with-cli-and-api&interface=cli#create-a-vpc-cli).

-1. Configure a floating IP so that you can SSH into the virtual servers over the floating IP address.

 ## General procedure to access instance metadata
 {: #imd-gen-procedure}